SIDS by Baby's Age Infographic

 Even though SIDS can occur anytime during a baby's first year, most SIDS deaths occur in babies between 1 and 4 months of age.

 72% of SIDS deaths occur in Months 1-4

-More than 90% of all SIDS deaths occur between 6 months of age
+More than 90% of SIDS deaths occur before babies reach 6 months of age.

 SIDS is less common after 8 months of age, but parents and caregivers should continue to follow safe-sleep practices to reduce the risk of SIDS and other sleep-related causes of infant death until baby's first birthday.

 Source: Technical Report of the American Academy of Pediatrics Task Force on Sudden Infant Death Syndrome

 To reduce the risk of SIDS and other sleep-related causes of infant death: